htelsiz/turbopot/README.md

-# TurboPot 🐌💯🔥 - AI Content Generator
+# TurboPot 🐌💯🔥 - CLI tool & server with ambiguous capabilities

-TurboPot is an innovative AI-powered content generator that creates custom content and converts it to speech using various voices.
-It offers both a command-line interface and a web API for easy integration into your projects.
+TurboPot is a versatile tool that offers both a command-line interface and a web server with ambiguous capabilities.
+It provides a range of functionalities that can be easily integrated into various projects.

 Repository: https://github.com/htelsiz/turbopot.git